eaasi/user-handbook/source/guide/explore-resources.rst

 Explore Resources
 ====================

-The "Explore Resources" page is the EaaSI platform's main portal for discovery.
-From this overview, users can find resources saved in their node or available across the EaaSI Network.
+The "Explore Resources" page is the EAASI platform's main portal for discovery.
+From this overview, users can find resources saved in their node or available across the EAASI Network.

 Each resource card has visual tags to quickly display relevant information like the Resource Type (Environment, Software, or Content) and Network status (Public, Public + Saved Locally, Private).